Mohosin2126/automotive-client/README.md

 - Features
 - At home page there is 6 section navbar section banner section brand section people looking section and footer section
+- if  you click in brand section it will take you to specific relavent brand route where you will get relavent brand product